bkleinen/bkleinen.github.io/classes/ws2021/networks/index.md

 ## Grading

 There will be a Moodle exam at the end of term which will be offered in PZ1 and PZ2.

-Lab Reports and Knowledge Checks are  Grades are determined like this:
+Grades are determined like this:

-- Exam 50%
+- Moodle Exam 50%
 - Lab Reports 40%
 - Knowledge Checks 20%

-The Exam constitutes the "Schriftliche Modulabschlussprüfung", Lab Reports and Knowledge Checks are two "Modulbegleitend geprüfte Studienleistungen" as described and regulated in §8 and §12 in the [Rahmenstudien- und -prüfungsordnung (RStPO – Ba/Ma)](https://www.htw-berlin.de/hochschule/dokumente/rahmenordnungen/#c6063).
+The Moodle Exam constitutes the "Schriftliche Modulabschlussprüfung", Lab Reports and Knowledge Checks are two "Modulbegleitend geprüfte Studienleistungen" as described and regulated in §8 and §12 in the [Rahmenstudien- und -prüfungsordnung (RStPO – Ba/Ma)](https://www.htw-berlin.de/hochschule/dokumente/rahmenordnungen/#c6063).